 Each summer, hundreds of students come together to learn from award-winning history teachers live on Zoom.
 Our courses are for various grade levels and cover a variety of topics and eras in American history.
 You can watch recordings from past classes and sign up for upcoming courses.

-Hamilton’s World: Founding Era Documents and Hamilton’s World: People from the Founding Era taught by Tim Bailey for elementary-age students and families.
+Taught by Tim Bailey for elementary-age students and families.
 How did the United States become a country?
 How do we know that we have the real story?
 We know because we have evidence written and created by people who lived at that time.
 Students looked at some of that evidence and explored the birth of our nation through words and pictures that can tell us what really happened.
+This course shows students how to use primary sources to understand key battles of the American Revolution.
+Continue your learning with Hamilton’s World: People from the Founding Era.

 Become a digital volunteer and help the Institute transcribe documents from the Gilder Lehrman Collection.
 Typed transcripts will help make primary sources more accessible for students, teachers, and researchers.
 This opportunity is available to students who are at least thirteen years old.
 You can start transcribing once you create a free account by clicking the “Create Account” option in the top menu bar and completing the form.
 Some documents you could transcribe include: